Prooves/RepoTest3/README.md

 "I believe in coincidences.
 Coincidences happen every day.
 But I don't *trust* coincidences." - Elim Garak, to Bashir

+"Well, the truth is usually just an excuse for a lack of imagination." - Elim Garak, to Bashir

 "I cannot fiddle, but I can make a great state out of a small city" - Themistocles

 "After I'm dead I'd rather have people ask why I have no monument than why I have one" - Cato the Elder